 Campania Italy Travel Guide

 Salerno features a wealthy and layered history, with roots tracing back to Roman times.
 Its past greatly shapes the city's architecture, culture, and identity.
-The city rose to prominence in the Middle Ages, notably during the Lombard period, becoming the capital city of the Principality of Salerno.
+The city rose to prominence in the Middle Ages, notably during the Lombard period, becoming the capital of the Principality of Salerno.

 A lovely waterfront promenade offering expansive views of the Gulf of Salerno.